 I can name a few people who helped me along the way.
 My first mentor is my Father and my Mother.
 They gave me hope and encouraged me through the hardest times.
 They’ve seen me sweat, bleed and cry.
 They’ve seen the best and the worst and encouraged me all along the way.

 My second mentor still helps me to this day.
 In 2010, I met a gentleman by the name of Tom Meredith.
-Tom is a super successful businessman who once held the ranks of global CFO for Dell, Motorola and before that he was the Treasurer of Sun Microsystems.
-Tom is a lover of fine wine and he has an exceptional palate.
+Tom is a super successful businessman who once held the ranks of global CFO for Dell, Motorola and before that, he was the Treasurer of Sun Microsystems.
+Tom is a lover of fine wine, and he has an exceptional palate.
 Tom taught me the most important thing in my career, opportunity cost.
-At the time I met Tom he helped me dissect my business plan, avoid some costly mistakes and constantly encouraged me to stay focused.
+When I met Tom, he helped me dissect my business plan, avoid costly mistakes, and constantly encouraged me to stay focused.
 Tom did this with no economic benefit to himself.
 He did it to help me as a friend.
-Tom is a true friend and amazing mentor.
+Tom is a true friend and an amazing mentor.

 My last mentor is actually a business group I joined in 2010 called EO (Entrepreneurs Association).
-A sister organization of YPO (Young Presidents Organization), EO is designed to create a fellowship of entrepreneurs who have at least $1 million in revenue.
+A sister organization of YPO (Young Presidents Organization), EO is designed to create a fellowship of entrepreneurs with at least $1 million in revenue.
 This organization encourages members to join a Forum, which acts as an informal Board of Directors.
-At Forum meetings we present our monthly updates and we focus on our top 5% issues.
-We advise each other, and more importantly we hold each other accountable.
+At Forum meetings, we present our monthly updates, focusing on our top 5% issues.
+We advise each other, and more importantly, we hold each other accountable.

-A year ago when I re-assumed the role as CEO, I decided I wanted to create a program designed to give back to the community.
+When I re-assumed the role as CEO a year ago, I decided I wanted to create a program designed to give back to the community.
 I only want to be part of a community-driven Company.
 We developed our Wine Barrel Program to help match non-profits build a donation program that would appeal to their audience.
-Our Wine Barrel Programs have helped raise over $100,000 in the last twelve months for assorted charities and school programs.
-One particular achievement that I am proud of is that our Wine Barrel Programs have helped school districts hire more teachers, allowing for a higher ratio of teachers to students than existed before we came into the picture.
-Our children are everything and anything we can do to help add more teachers into our society will have a significant impact on the future of mankind.
+Our Wine Barrel Programs have helped raise over $100,000 for assorted charities and school programs in the last twelve months.
+One particular achievement that I am proud of is that our Wine Barrel Programs had helped school districts hire more teachers, allowing for a higher ratio of teachers to students than existed before we came into the picture.
+Our children are everything, and anything we can do to help add more teachers into our society will have a significant impact on the future of humankind.
 Every adult remembers that one teacher who made a difference!

 I abhor single-use plastic.
-I believe that if anything can be done to improve our society, it would be to eliminate single-use plastic from our daily consumption routine.
-Single-use plastic is in our ocean, our water systems and in our bodies.
+If anything can be done to improve our society, it would be to eliminate single-use plastic from our daily consumption routine.
+Single-use plastic is in our ocean, our water systems, and our bodies.
 What single-use plastic has done to our oceans is devastating.
 And while it can be cleaned up, the correction should be in the behavior vs. remediation.

-Simply put when you throw plastic into the ocean, algae eat the plastic, which is eaten by multicell organisms, which are eaten up by the smaller fish, which are in turn eaten by the larger fish that we eat.
-Plastics can be found in the tissue and digestive tract of our fish diet, and our bodies do not digest this plastic.
+When you throw plastic into the ocean, algae eat the plastic, which is eaten by multicell organisms, which are eaten up by the smaller fish, which are in turn eaten by the larger fish that we eat.
+Plastics can be found in our fish diet’s tissue and digestive tract, and our bodies do not digest this plastic.
 We’re killing ourselves by allowing convenience to rule our everyday lives.
-The behavior needs to change on a global scale, and it would be my wish to see this corrected.
+The behavior needs to change globally, and it would be my wish to see this corrected.